bvdbijl/bctbot/README.md

 ## How to use

 * First `copy` or `clone` the repository.
+* Navigate to the folder and install the necessary packages `pip install -r requirements.txt`
 * Configure your `bot_settings.json` file.
+* Change directories into bctbot `cd bctbot`
 * Run the bot with `python run_bot.py --config bot_settings.json`.

 ### Prerequisites